 This channel’s videos include nutritional guidance, yoga, total body workouts, and healthy treat recipes.
-The difficulty levels of these videos range from easy to advanced, which is perfect for those wanting to work on their endurance and strength.
+The difficulty levels of these videos range from easy to advanced—perfect for those wanting to work on their endurance and strength.

 Most of the team’s newer content now sits in their app, which needs to be purchased.
-However, if you’re not looking to take the plunge just yet, this channel’s free videos on YouTube are perfect for dipping your toe in the water before buying.
+However, if you’re not looking to take the plunge just yet, the free YouTube videos are great for dipping your toe in the water before buying.

 To take it a step further, connect with the TIU community on Instagram for daily check-ins and challenges.
-The channel has over 72 million views across its videos and has continued to gain a steady following on YouTube.
+The channel has over 72 million views across its videos and continues to gain a steady following on YouTube.

 29. Official Barstarzz

-Barstarzz is another channel featuring various trainers to offer something different and keep you motivated.
+Barstarzz is another channel featuring various trainers offering something different to keep you motivated.
 The channel provides athletes’ insight into training with varied views and advice.

-This channel aims to teach people how to train through callisthenics training.
-If you’re a personal trainer, you’ll be familiar with this type of training, but if not – it’s essentially creative bodyweight movements using objects around you.
+The channel aims to teach people how to train through callisthenics training.
+If you’re a personal trainer, you’ll be familiar with this type of training, but if not—it’s essentially creative bodyweight movements using objects around you.
 This type of training proves that you don’t necessarily need to use weights to build muscle.

 If one of your goals is completing a solid set of pull-ups, you might want to subscribe to Official Barstarzz as soon as possible.

 This channel is unique in that it encourages subscribers to watch the content and then test it outside of their home.
-As such, it isn’t something you can complete while watching.
+It isn’t really something you can complete while watching.